 In fact, if you're looking to buy a new console, there's actually one very good reason to stick with the original console over its slimmer younger brother.

-That reason is the optical audio port, which can be found on the rear of the original PS4, and not on the slim PS4.
+That reason is the optical audio port, which can be found on the rear of the original PlayStation 4, and not on the slim PS4.
 You'll have to put up with a console that's a little louder and that takes up more space, but if optical audio is a must for you, then you might want to hunt down this older model.

 But there's a lot more to the console than it's audio connectivity, so read on for our full review of the original PS4.

 Before we dive too far down the rabbit hole, however, let's rewind back to the PlayStation 4's launch.
-PS4's release date was November 15 2013 in North America and 29 November 2013 in Europe, and it's been outselling its main competitor, the Xbox One, ever since.
+The PS4's release date was November 15 2013 in North America and 29 November 2013 in Europe, and it's been outselling its main competitor, the Xbox One, ever since.

 As of July 2016, Sony's sold over 40 million consoles while Microsoft's moved only about 20 million units from the factory to store shelves.
 With more graphical power than the Xbox One, 32 times more system memory than the PS3 and a firm focus on pure gaming experiences rather than media might, the PS4 established itself as the console to beat.